 What is a plug-in hybrid?

 Our recommendations here exclusively feature plug-in hybrids.
-Also known as PHEVs, these cars perfectly balance an EV and a conventional petrol or diesel car.
+Also known as PHEVs, these cars balance an EV and a conventional petrol or diesel car.
 This means they’ll use a substantial battery and motor partnered with an engine.

 You’ll notice that no small car makes it onto the list.
 These cars aren’t prime candidates for PHEVs – the packaging required won’t work on anything too small, like a city car.
-Read a review of a PHEV version of a car, and you’ll usually spot a smaller boot capacity, that’s where the battery goes.
+Read a review of a PHEV version of a car and you’ll usually spot a smaller boot capacity, that’s where the battery goes.

 Are there any non-electrified cars that fit into these tax bands?